dfdao/game/README.md

 ## local development

 ### Install dependencies

-- We use `yarn` to manage packages.
-Run `yarn` at the top level to automatically install all dependencies from subfolders.
+- We use `npm` to manage packages.
+Run `npm ci` at the top level to automatically install all dependencies from subfolders.
 This will also run the monorepo's `prepare` script, which compiles things like TypeScript or Solidity code.

 ### Running the project

-- Run `yarn workspace eth start` which starts the hardhat blockchain and deploys the game contracts.
+- Run `npm start --workspace eth` which starts the hardhat blockchain and deploys the game contracts.
-- Run `yarn workspace client start` to load the webclient.
+- Run `npm start --workspace client` to load the webclient.
-- Run `yarn watch` to start a typescript watcher to incrementally rebuild changed dependencies.
+- Run `npm run watch` to start a typescript watcher to incrementally rebuild changed dependencies.

 You can import the private key of one of the accounts `hardhat node` created and funded, which are printed when you started the node such as: